stanleybak/vggnet16_benchmark2022/README.md

-# vggnet16 benchmark for vnncomp2022
+# vggnet16 benchmark for vnncomp (updated for 2023)

 A series of perturbations to correctly-classified images, ranging from single-pixel attacks to l-infinity norm properties